Browns trade Baker Mayfield to Carolina Panthers

 **Related Video Above: Baker Mayfield recently spoke with media saying he was ready to move on.**

-BEREA, Ohio (WJW) — The Cleveland Browns traded quarterback Baker Mayfield to the Carolina Panthers, WJW has confirmed.
+BEREA, Ohio (WJW) — The Cleveland Browns traded quarterback Baker Mayfield to the Carolina Panthers.

 “A new QB in Carolina: The #Panthers are acquiring former No. 1 overall pick Baker Mayfield from the #Browns for a 2024 conditional 5th-round draft pick, sources tell me and @TomPelissero,” Rapoport tweeted.
 “Deal is pending a physical.
 All parties split the financials to make it happen.”